Frequently asked questions

 You should always call us before you speak directly with a lender.
 If you start an application process directly with a lender it may affect your credit score, which may affect the rates and terms other lenders are willing to offer.
 It's always advisable to speak to us first, so we can assess the market and make sure we've found the right loan before we start the application process.

 Most reputable business finance brokers work on a commission basis, meaning you typically pay nothing upfront, or charge a nominal engagement fee that is fully refundable on loan settlement.
 Brokers typically receive their fees from the lender once your loan settles, usually ranging from 0.5% to 2% of the loan amount depending on the complexity and size of the deal.
-For commercial property loans, fees might be calculated differently, often as a flat rate or percentage of the loan value.
-Some brokers may charge an application or assessment fee for complex deals, but this should be clearly disclosed upfront.
-The key advantage is that brokers can sometimes negotiate better rates and terms than you could achieve independently, meaning their service frequently pays for itself through improved loan conditions and interest savings over the life of your loan.

 At Smart Business Plans we do not generally charge you for our business loan brokering services (in the case of a fee being required, we would advise you up front so you have the option to accept).
 This is because we are generally compensated by the business lender via commission.